dungeon-hub/dungeon-hub-docs/Writerside/topics/Warnings.md

 If the [warning type](Warning-Type.md) is either `Serious`, `Major` or `Minor`, the message is sent into the channel of the [server property `MODERATION_LOGS_CHANNEL`](Server-Property.md), otherwise it's sent into the [`STRIKES_LOGS_CHANNEL`](Server-Property.md).

+## Deactivation

+Warnings can be deactivated by using the command [](warn-deactivate.topic).
+This will mean that the warning will no longer be shown in [](warns.topic) and will no longer have an effect when [punishments](Warning-Punishment.md) are calculated.

+> Currently, deactivated warnings can't be reactivated.
+> {style="note"}